common name: sap beetles (of Florida)

 Most species of sap beetles are attracted to the wounds of trees where they feed on sap.
 However, the habits of the Nitidulidae are quite variable (Parsons 1943).
 Sap beetles have been found in various habitats feeding on flowers, fruits, sap, fungi, decaying and fermenting plant tissues or dead animal tissue (Parsons 1943, Hayashi 1978).

 Although there are many species of sap beetles, only several species are known agricultural pests of field and stored products.
-These include the dusky sap beetle Carpophilus lugubris Murray on field and sweet corn; the corn sap beetle, C. dimidiatus on field corn; the complex C. dimidiatus (F.), C. freemani Dobson and C. mutilatus Erichson on stored maize (Arbogast and Throne 1997); the driedfruit beetle C. hemipterus (L.); the pineapple beetle, Urophorus humeralis; a picnic beetle, Glischrochilus quadrisignatus (Say); the strawberry sap beetle, Stelidota geminata (Say); and the yellowbrown sap beetle, Epuraea (Haptoncus) luteolus (Erichson) a pest of dried fruit.
+These include the dusky sap beetle Carpophilus lugubris Murray on field and sweet corn; the corn sap beetle, Carpophilus dimidiatus on field corn; the complex Carpophilus dimidiatus (F.), Carpophilus freemani Dobson and Carpophilus mutilatus Erichson on stored maize (Arbogast and Throne 1997); the dried fruit beetle Carpophilus hemipterus (L.); the pineapple beetle, Urophorus humeralis; a picnic beetle, Glischrochilus quadrisignatus (Say); the strawberry sap beetle, Stelidota geminata (Say); and the yellowbrown sap beetle, Epuraea (Haptoncus) luteolus (Erichson) a pest of dried fruit.
 Sap beetles are often considered minor pests but the presence of large numbers of sap beetles on a host plant can prove economic in terms of crop damage caused by the feeding beetles, but impact on crop value is primarily due to the contamination of products ready for sale by adults and larvae.
 In addition to damage caused by feeding, sap beetles have also been recognized as vectors of fungi (Dowd 1991).

 Figure 1.
 Adult Glischrochilus quadrisignatus (Say), a picnic beetle.
 Photograph by Ken Gray, Oregon State University.